paulo-ramos/hello-go/README.md

 # hello-go
-GO running in Docker com WSL2
+GO running in Docker with WSL2